Schomberg (1855)

 The SS Schomberg was a clipper built in Aberdeen by Alexander Hall & Co. for "the Black Ball line" (which was a subsidiary of James Baines & Co., of Liverpool) for carrying large cargoes and steerage passengers, and to "outdo the Americans".
 When built, she was regarded as the most luxurious and well-built clipper of the period.

 Baines & Co were the owners of the SS Great Britain, and Alexander Hall & Co. was the leading clipper shipbuilder in Britain.

 She was named after Captain Charles Frederick Schomberg R N., the Emigration Commissioner for Liverpool, an influential man when it came to securing government contracts for the carriage of emigrants.
-The Black Ball Line’s owners clearly sought his favour.
+The Black Ball Line's owners clearly sought his favour.

 She was launched in Aberdeen, Scotland, on 7 April 1855, and christened by A. H. Layard M.P.

 She was sunk on her maiden voyage in 1855 on the Shipwreck Coast of Victoria, Australia.

 Dimensions

 She was 2600 tons, 288 feet long, 45 feet broad, 29.2 feet deep.
-The Encyclopedia Britannica tell us "The frames of the vessel were of British Oak, and the planking consisted of four layers of Scotch Larch, each 2 inches thick.
+The Encyclopædia Britannica tell us "The frames of the vessel were of British Oak, and the planking consisted of four layers of Scotch Larch, each 2 inches thick.
 The 1st 2 layers were fixed in a diagonal position, passing down 1 side of the vessel and up the other, beneath the inside keel.
 The 3rd layer was put on in a perpendicular position, and also passed under the vessel; and over this the outer layer was fixed horizontally.
 By arranging the planking in the way described, great strength was obtained."
 She was built to carry 1000 passengers.
 The vessel cost £43,103.

+However, The book "Famous Wrecks" by Jack Loney (Marine History Publications, Geelong Australia) conversely states that the hull was constructed with three skins - one fore & aft, plus two diagonal and fastened with screw-threaded trunnels.

 She was described as very "sharp forward", with a long clean run, and "considerable dead rise" at her midship section.
 She was heavily sparred, with single topsail yards, and three skysails.

 It was believed that for speed she could outdo her American rivals.